wandb/docs/docs/tutorials/volcano.md

 - Ensure that you have a Weights & Biases account and a Kubernetes cluster.
 - Create a launch queue for our volcano jobs.
+- Deploy a Launch agent into our kubernetes cluster.
 - Create a distributed training job.
 - Launch our distributed training.